1976 Southern 500

 The 1976 Southern 500 was a NASCAR Winston Cup Series racing event that took place on September 5, 1976, at Darlington Raceway in Darlington, South Carolina.

 The five drivers that dominated the 1976, NASCAR Winston Cup Series season were David Pearson (average finish of 7th place), Cale Yarborough (average finish of 8th place), Richard Petty (average finish of 9th place), Benny Parsons (average finish of 10th place), and Bobby Allison (average finish 12th place).

-Jimmy Carter, who had at one time had been a ticket taker at the Atlanta Motor Speedway and was later the Governor of Georgia and who would be elected President in November, visited this race as part of his ultimately successful presidential campaign.
+Jimmy Carter, who had at one time been a ticket taker at the Atlanta Motor Speedway and was later the Governor of Georgia and who would be elected President in November, visited this race as part of his ultimately successful presidential campaign.

 Race report

 Darlington Raceway, nicknamed by many NASCAR fans and drivers as "The Lady in Black" or "The Track Too Tough to Tame" and advertised as a "NASCAR Tradition", is a race track built for NASCAR racing located near Darlington, South Carolina.
 It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
 This situation makes it very challenging for the crews to set up their cars' handling in a way that will be effective at both ends.

 The track is a four-turn 1.366 mi oval.
 The track's first two turns are banked at twenty-five degrees, while the final two turns are banked two degrees lower at twenty-three degrees.
 The front stretch (the location of the finish line) and the back stretch is banked at six degrees.
 Darlington Raceway can seat up to 60,000 people.

 Darlington has something of a legendary quality among drivers and older fans; this is probably due to its long track length relative to other NASCAR speedways of its era and hence the first venue where many of them became cognizant of the truly high speeds that stock cars could achieve on a long track.
 The track allegedly earned the moniker The Lady in Black because the night before the race the track maintenance crew would cover the entire track with fresh asphalt sealant, in the early years of the speedway, thus making the racing surface dark black.
 Darlington is also known as "The Track Too Tough to Tame" because drivers can run lap after lap without a problem and then bounce off of the wall the following lap.
 Racers will frequently explain that they have to race the racetrack, not their competition.
 Drivers hitting the wall are considered to have received their "Darlington Stripe" thanks to the missing paint on the right side of the car.